 Work Injuries Caused by Cement and Concrete

-Millions of cubic yards of cement are poured throughout the U.S. every year without incident, but there are some instances where workers are injured.
-Workers who deal with concrete and cement products may be at risk of suffering serious injuries and health problems.
-Without the right safety equipment and training on how to deal with these substances, workers may experience chemical burns and may even develop certain types of cancer, chronic obstructive pulmonary disease (COPD) or other respiratory disorders.
+Millions of cubic yards of cement and concrete are poured throughout the U.S. every year without incident, but there are some instances where workers are injured.
+Workers who deal with concrete and cement products may be at risk of suffering serious injuries and health problems, including concrete burns.
+Without the right safety equipment and training on how to deal with these substances, workers may experience concrete burns from chemicals and may even develop certain types of cancer, chronic obstructive pulmonary disease (COPD) or other respiratory disorders.
 The medical expenses, missed work and other losses caused by injuries of this nature can be life-changing.
 Fortunately, Napoli Shkolnik, PLLC is here to help.

 Our Database Can Store & Track Information for Future Litigation